BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 So now you probably want to play with Bitcoin!

 But wait, your Bitcoin daemon is probably still downloading blocks.
 This alias, from your .bash configuration will tell you how things are going:
 ```
 $ btcblock
 ```

-If you choose of the pruned mainnet, it will probably take a little over a day to download everything.
+If you chose the pruned mainnet, it will probably take a little over a day to download everything.

 So, it might be time for a few more espressos.

-But, when you're ready to go, continue on with [Playing with Bitcoin](-link-), where we'll talk about the files and how you can start experimenting.
+But, when you're ready to go, continue on with [Playing with Bitcoin](3_Playing_with_Bitcoin.md), where we'll talk about the files and how you can start experimenting.

 ### Useful commands